 Name of Former Executive:

 Name of State Agency:

-Date of Separation from State Age ncy:
+Date of Separation from State Agency:

 Position with Bidder: Date of Employment with Bidder:

-Pursuant to Texas Government Compensation for participation in the D, Section 2155.004(a), the Propositions for this solicitation. ser has not received
+Pursuant to Texas Government code, Title 10, Subtitle D, Section 2155.004(a), the bidder has not received compensation for participation in the preparation of specifications for this solicitation.

-Contractor's fourteen (14) Digit S tate of Texas Payee Ide gency the corporation's o digit Federal Employer's Identification entification Number (TIN).
-If Contra charter number issued by the Texas I by TEA. ctor is incorporated,
+Contractor shall provide to Agency, Contractor's nine (9) digit Federal Employer's Identification Number (FEI#) or Social Security Number (SSN) if Contractor is an individual, or Contractor's fourteen (14) Digit State of Texas Payee Identification Number (TIN).
+If Contractor is incorporated, Contractor shall also provide to Agency the corporation's charter number issued by the Texas Secretary of State's office.
+Information provided by the contractor will be verified by TEA.

 Contractor's FEI#

+Contractor's SSN

 Contractor's TIN

 Contractor's charter #

 TEA has a policy of being a smoke-free agency.
 The policy reflects our commitment to providing a healthy environment for all our employees and visitors.
 This policy prohibits smoking within any state building or on the grounds.
-Contractor, by acceptance of this contract, agrees to abide by this policy when on the property of TEA.
+Contractor, by acceptance of this contract, agrees to abide by this policy when on the property of {Agency}.

-The undersigned is an authorized official for the Proposer and certifies that the proposal submitted with this "Execution of Offer, Affirmation of Terms and Conditions, and Proposal Preferences" instrument is in full compliance with the provisions expressly state above.
+The undersigned is an authorized official for the Proposer and certifies that the proposal submitted with this "Execution of Offer, Affirmation of Terms and Conditions, and Proposal Preferences" instrument is in full compliance with the provisions expressly stated above.
 I further certify that the proposal submitted with this instrument is allowed to claim any of the Chapter 2155 Texas Government Code preferences checked below: